Anonymous390/Clock/README.md

-# A Easy Algorithim For Collision Detection
+# A Wonderful Clock with Mind Blowing Colours
-It's easy to use check it out
+Coded with JavaScript